bids-standard/bids-specification/src/common-principles.md

 Corollaries:

-1. As per rule 3, metadata files applicable only to a specific participant / session MUST be defined in or below the directory corresponding to that participant / session;
+1. As per rule 3, metadata files applicable only to a specific subject / session MUST be defined in or below the directory corresponding to that subject / session;
-    similarly, a metadata file that is applicable to multiple participants / sessions MUST NOT be placed within a directory corresponding to only one such participant / session.
+    similarly, a metadata file that is applicable to multiple subjects / sessions MUST NOT be placed within a directory corresponding to only one such subject / session.

 1. It is permissible for a single metadata file to be applicable to multiple data files at that level of the hierarchy or below.
 Where such metadata content is consistent